 Flight-to-ground: The set of exchanges between any one spacecraft participant and a non-spacecraft participant.

 Frame origin: The common origin of the Cartesian axes.
-Applicable keyword is ‘CENTER_NAME’ in the navigation Blue Books.

 Global Navigation Satellite System (GNSS) The general name for all global satellite navigation systems, including GPS, GLONASS, Galileo, and Beidou; as well as regional systems such as NavIC and QZSS.